8 Min.

 • Contributions to unemployment insurance (Arbeitslosenversicherung)

-• Wage replaceement benefits, e.g. (Seasonal) short-term work benefits (Kurzarbeitergeld), maternity benefits (Mutterschaftsgeld), compensation for loss of earnings in accordance with the Infection Protection Act, tax-free top-up amounts, supplements for partial retirement, and tax-free supplements that your employer has provided on top of short-term work benefits
+• Wage replacement benefits, e.g. (seasonal) short-term work benefits (Kurzarbeitergeld), maternity benefits (Mutterschaftsgeld), compensation for loss of earnings in accordance with the Infection Protection Act, tax-free top-up amounts, supplements for partial retirement, and tax-free supplements that your employer has provided on top of short-term work benefits

 • Tax-free employer benefits (e.g. tax-free allowances for travel expenses or relocation costs in the case of a second household)